 Funeral services for Walter Daniel, 70, were held here at 9 a.m.
 Tuesday at the family home on Ave.
-A with graveside rites at 3 p.m.
+A with graveside 17-YZ-EL&RR.
+Tournament this weekend with rites at 3 p.m.
 Wednesday at Lima Cemetery.

-Mr. Daniel died Saturday in Crockett County Hospital. week, the Lions lost three games He was born April 1, 1903 in Eagle Pass.
+Mr. Daniel died Saturday in Crockett County Hospital. in Eagle Pass.
 He moved to Ozona in 1922 and was a retired ranch foreman.
-He was a guard at Fort Clark at Brackettville during World War 1.
+He was a guard at Fort Clark at Brackettville during World War I. He was a Mason.

-He was a Mason, Survivors include his wife, Grace; a son, Raymond C. Daniel of Weatherford: a sister.
-Mrs. Mary Gestable of Brackettville; four grandchildren and two great grandchildren.
+Survivors include his wife, Grace; a son, Raymond C. Daniel of Weatherford: a sister.
+Mrs. Mary Gestable of Brackett- which had been acidized with ville; four grandchildren and two great grandchildren.

-Local Boy Is Candidate For UT Degree
+Local Boy Is For UT Degree Kirk Boyd, son of Mr. and

-Kirk Boyd, son of Mr. and Mrs. Ray Boyd, is among the approximately 55 University of Texas seniors who are tentative candidates for Bachelor of are the parents of a daughter born December 26, 1973 at Seaton Hospital in Austin.
+Mrs. Ray Boyd, is among the approximately 55 University of Texas seniors who are tentative candidates for Bachelor of Science in Pharmacy degrees at the close of the fall semester.
+The list of degree candidates was announced last week by Dean James T. Doluisio.

+DAUGHTER TO NIERIS are the parents of a daughter born December 26, 1973 at Seaton Hospital in Austin.
 The little girl weighed 7 pounds 6 ounces and has been named Rebecca.